 - Find out how they learn and develop learning powers, such as ‘resilience’ and ‘perseverance’ to enable them to become life-long, independent learners

 - Master a range of skills and develop in-depth knowledge and understanding

 - Communicate and interact effectively and confidently with others and discover the power of collaboration

 - Celebrate the uniqueness of everyone and the values, beliefs and culture of others

 - Make a positive contribution to the school, local and wider community

 - Become reflective learners, excited by their own potential and motivated to achieve their best

-In EYFS and year 1 our program of learning phonics is based upon the Letters and Sounds publication but it has been adjusted to meet the increased expectations and requirements of the new national curriculum.
+In EYFS, year 1 and 2 our program of learning phonics is based upon the Letters and Sounds publication but it has been adjusted to meet the increased expectations and requirements of the new national curriculum.
 It covers the reading and writing of sounds and words and involves both new learning and revision of previous learning in every session.

 If you would like to know what sounds your child is learning about this week then please ask your child’s class teacher.